IDCubed/oms-docs/sources/tutorials/gps_demo.rst

    No hosts found.
 Please specify (single) host string for connection: localhost

-Now deploy the UI, this ought to be a lot faster:
+Now deploy the UI (this ought to be a lot faster than the backend deployment):

 .. code:: bash